ProfessionalPenguin/Distributed-Vampire-Numbers/Vampire/README.md

 #### Run the project

-    Change Directory and enter the "project" folder cd ..\project
+    Change Directory and enter the "Vampire" folder cd ..\Vampire

     $ time ARG1=10000000 ARG2=20000000 mix run --no-halt
     where ARG1 and ARG2(global variables) represent the start and end range